Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ### Messing with foreign code

 Ü allows to call functions from other languages, like C.
-It's generally not safe and can cause problems, if foreign functionjs aren't used correctly.
+It's generally not safe and can cause problems, if foreign functions aren't used correctly.

 ```
 fn Foo()